Fine-Tuning Phi-2 with LoRA and QLoRA

 Loading the Custom Dataset

-The task: given a product category, generate a product name or description.
-Load an Amazon product dataset and reshape it:
+The task is simple.
+Given a product category, we generate a product name or description.
+We load an Amazon product dataset and reshape it:

 PYTHON